Faldal/ValorTracker/README.md

 Additionally, you should show here evidences that this is indeed a bug, not an intended action.

 6. Reports that do not meet requirements listed above can be closed without further investigation.

+IMPORTANT:
+Please try to search for your specific bug in the tracker before you post a similar issue.
+If there is already a bug report for your issue you can add your own description/proof to this issue.